dentarg/auth0-blog/_posts/2018-02-06-developing-web-apps-with-asp-dot-net-core-2-dot-0-and-react-part-2.markdown

 }
 ```

 Here, you add a `logoutButton` React element to the `App` component markup when the user is authenticated.
-That button will call the `logout()` method when clicked allowing the user to remove the session data.
+That button will call the `logout()` method when clicked, allowing the user to remove the session data.
 In the end, your unauthenticated user will be moved to the root URL of the application.

 ## Summary